tonethar/IGME-330-Master/notes/HW-wc-3.md

 ## I. Overview

-- Video links are below
+- Let's make a useful app that consists mostly of *web components* - notes and video links are below
-- Coming soon!
-An announcement will be made in Slack once this document has been updated

 <hr>